abdeoliveira/timepatrol/README.md

 ## Troubleshooting

-### Unbootable system after: kernel upgrade --> system NOT rebooted --> rollback
+### Unbootable system after rollback

+Many factors can lead to an unbootable system after rollback.
+For example, you may have upgraded the kernel, didn't reboot and rollback.

-If you performed  this specific sequency you probably ended with an unbootable system.
-I have no sufficient knowledge to cover all system-rescue situations, but I would say that the following steps would fit in most cases:
+I have no sufficient
+knowledge to cover all system-rescue situations, but I would say that the following steps would fit in most cases: